Trust The Feeling

 East Meets West .
 East Meets West .

-As I sit here on a Friday afternoon sipping my coffee and pondering the idea to begin a book series, my mind wanders - In regards to selling out and creating an environment of being on the outside of group acceptance as a whole.
+As I sit here on a Friday afternoon, sipping my coffee and pondering the idea to begin a book series, my mind wanders, in regards to selling out and creating an environment of being on the outside of group acceptance as a whole.

 I consciously dive into a conversation where I reprimanded a friend with her outbursts within a group I facilitate and my mind flashes to worst case scenarios for doing this, as the group is already small in attendance and this will possibly dwindle the group even further.
 I keep asking myself “Should I care about this at all?”, and come to the conclusion that focusing on the members who show up consistently, willing and ready to do the work, is the ultimate reward.
 Even if there are just a few attendees.
 It still matters.
 Quality over quantity, is one of my value driven motivators in life.
 Switching up the conscious collective of ‘more is better’.